luisfarzati/json-mask/README.md

 chance.ssn()  // '868-56-5059'
 ```

-Let's use Chance as our generator for spawning JSON objects:
+Let's use Chance.js as our generator for spawning JSON objects:

 ```js
 var chance = require('chance').Chance()